Skip to main content

 Clara’s Verdict

-Skip if: dark room movie enthusiasts, competitive gamers, sports fans who need 120Hz
+Skip if: competitive gamers, dark room movie enthusiasts, people who need premium contrast

 Ethan’s Verdict